linux-application-whitelisting/fapolicyd/README.md

 Look at the rule that triggered and see if it makes sense that it triggered.
 If the rule is a catch all denial, then check if the file is in the trust db.

-Starting qith 1.0.5, fapolicyd-cli includes some diagnostic capabilities.
+Starting with 1.0.5, fapolicyd-cli includes some diagnostic capabilities.

 |         Option         |              What it does                  |
 |------------------------|--------------------------------------------|